River Derwent, Yorkshire: History

-By the beginning of the 20th century the river was being used for pleasure craft and by 1920 there were craft based regularly at Stamford Bridge and Kirkham Abbey.
-After floods in 1930 damaged the lock gates at Kirkham several vessels were stranded upstream.
-In 1935 statutory Right of Navigation was revoked above Sutton Lock.
+By the beginning of the 20th century the river was being used for pleasure craft, and by 1920 there were craft based regularly at Stamford Bridge and Kirkham Abbey.
+After floods in 1930 damaged the lock gates at Kirkham, several vessels were stranded upstream.
+In 1935 the statutory Right of Navigation was revoked above Sutton Lock.
 There followed a long series of fights for public access against riparian interests which continue to the present day.

 Economy

 The economic profile of the River Derwent is dominated by its value as a water resource with the Derwent supplying Leeds, Hull, York and Scarborough as well as agricultural holdings along its course.
-The river is popular with anglers throughout its course and has many valuable conservation areas and Sites of Special Scientific Interest.
+The river is popular with anglers throughout its course, and Hull & District Anglers Association, York & District Amalgamation of Anglers, Leeds & District Amalgamated Society of Anglers among many other smaller clubs and syndicates have stretches along the river.
+It also has many valuable conservation areas and Sites of Special Scientific Interest.